This post may contain affiliate links, view our disclosure policy.

 2. Four Freedoms Beach

-It is important to note that Four Freedoms Beach is a “sunbathing beach” only, meaning that it is used for sunbathing and dipping your toes in, and actual swimming is not allowed.
+It is important to note that Four Freedoms Beach is a “sunbathing beach” only, meaning that it is used for sunbathing and dipping your toes in, but actual swimming is not allowed.

 Amenities here include a large grassy play area, a shaded, fenced-in playground, picnic tables, and restrooms.